Eladiolink/TLauncher-Desktop-Linux/README.md

 # TLauncher-Desktop-Linux

-Lançador do TLauncher para Linux :]
+Application icon of TLauncher for Linux :]

   **1º** Create a folder in the directory `/home/$USER` with the following address: `Games/TLauncher/`